OpenEvalProject/evals/manuscripts/elife-46205/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/46205/elife-46205-fig4-v2.jpg)

-**Figure 4.:** Centrosaurus bone ethanol rinsed before powdering.Potential doublets indicative of n-alkanes/n-alkenes are weakly apparent at best.
+**Figure 4.:** Potential doublets indicative of n-alkanes/n-alkenes are weakly apparent at best.
 A, m/z = 55.
 B, m/z = 57.
 C, m/z = 83.
 D, m/z = 85.

 ![Figure 5.](https://cdn.elifesciences.org/articles/46205/elife-46205-fig5-v2.jpg)

-**Figure 5.:** Centrosaurus bone ethanol rinsed before powdering.Doublets indicative of n-alkanes/n-alkenes are relatively more abundant than in Figure 4.
+**Figure 5.:** Doublets indicative of n-alkanes/n-alkenes are relatively more abundant than in Figure 4.
 A, m/z = 55.
 B, m/z = 57.
 C, m/z = 83.
 D, m/z = 85..

 These results show how the dinosaur bone lacked any clear pyrolysis products indicative of high levels of protein preservation and instead had a chemical composition that more closely resembles potential environmental sources (i.e. mudstone matrix or humic acids) than bone proteins.
 Homologous series of n-alkane/n-alkene doublets may signify the presence of a kerogen-like substance which could potentially be an ancient lipid-derived geopolymer in the dinosaur bone.

-## HPLC amino acid analysis
+### HPLC amino acid analysis

 Interpretation of amino acid data is restricted here to only those samples that were prepared to counter peak suppression (KOH-treated; Dickinson et al., 2019), although examination of the conventionally prepared (High et al., 2016) samples results in similar patterns, albeit with more noise (Appendix 1—figures 21–28, Appendix 1—tables 3–13).
 Matrix-surrounded subterranean Centrosaurus bone had a total hydrolysable amino acid (THAA) compositional profile that did not match collagen (Figure 6A,F).
 The matrix-surrounded subterranean Centrosaurus bone appeared to be dominated by Gly, with Tyr also prominent, while being highly depleted in all the other amino acids.
 Surface-eroded Late Cretaceous bone from the same outcrop showed a different THAA composition to the matrix-surrounded subterranean Centrosaurus bone, even when examining bone eroded out of the BB180 quarry itself (Figure 6B,F).
 Furthermore, the uncovered subterranean Centrosaurus bone did not match the matrix-surrounded subterranean bone and was similar to the surface-eroded Late Cretaceous bone in THAA composition.
 Relative Gly concentration in surface-eroded Late Cretaceous bone was not as high as in the matrix-surrounded subterranean Centrosaurus bone, where Gly dominated the compositional profile.
 The surface-eroded Late Cretaceous bone showed somewhat more similarity to collagen in THAA compositional profile than did the matrix-surrounded subterranean Centrosaurus bone, but ultimately did not align (Figure 6C,F).
 These results suggest that not only did the subterranean dinosaur bone not have an amino acid composition similar to collagen (i.e. Gallus and reference bone), but also that exposure to the surface changes the amino acid profile within these Cretaceous fossils.